 Mr. Malliki (interpretation): Thank you, Mr. Chairman, for recognizing me again.
-Now, the planned work is quite a large amount, approximately \$76,405,000.
+Now, the planned work is quite a significant amount at approximately \$76,405,000.
 What happens if the contract is just terminated for that work?
-The government has in the past, just terminated a number of contracts previously.
-That will formulate my first question.
+The government has, in the past, just terminated a number of contracts previously.
+That is my first question.
 Thank you, Mr. Chairman.